Program-Trace-Optimisation/PTO/README.md

 We have more tests in `.ipynb` files, which (TODO) we will gradually convert to automated unit tests.

 Please help us by submitting bug reports!
+Thanks!